 What Are Gmail Distribution Lists and What’s Their Purpose?

-The concept of Distribution Lists comes from Microsoft Outlook, the most popular email client in the world.
-As the name of the feature suggests, Distribution Lists are used to distribute messages to multiple recipients without having to add each and every recipient manually.
+The concept of distribution lists comes from Microsoft Outlook, the most popular email client in the world.
+As the name of the feature suggests, distribution lists are used to distribute messages to multiple recipients without having to add each recipient manually.

 - You can create different distribution lists for your email marketing campaigns.
-If you have a monthly newsletter, order confirmations, and more, you can create specific emails to share with different distribution lists.
+If you have a monthly newsletter, order confirmations, and more, you can create specific group emails in Gmail to share with different distribution lists.

 Follow These Steps to Create a Distribution List in Gmail